Vorinostat (By mouth)

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Changes in how much or how often you urinate, increased thirst or hunger, or muscle cramps
+- Changes in how much or how often you urinate, increased thirst or hunger, blurred vision, weight loss

 - Numbness or weakness in your arm or leg, or on one side of your body